 If the information appears valid but your gut is telling you otherwise, ask the person to recite their birth month and day or address.
 Any hesitation or inability to answer indicates that ID isn’t theirs.

 Since this is the simplest and most common form of ID checking, include it in your restaurant training manual.
 That way new barbacks and servers at your business are educated on it from day one.
+For bartenders and bar staff, be sure to study up and include these skills in your bartender cover letter or your resume.

 Is It A Forged ID?